Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 If you want all content-specific discussion topics in your course to remain divided by cohort, you do not need to take any further action.
-However, if you want to make one of more content-specific discussion topics unified (accessible to all students regardless of cohort), or if you :ref:`want all future content- specific discussion topics to be unified<Specify the Default Behavior for ContentSpecific Discussion Topics>` when you first add them in a
+However, if you want to make one or more content-specific discussion topics unified (accessible to all students regardless of cohort), or if you :ref:`want all future content- specific discussion topics to be unified<Specify the Default Behavior for ContentSpecific Discussion Topics>` when you first add them in a